jborichevskiy/up-and-to-the-right/content/posts/friends-in-nature.md

        - The closest thing to this I’ve found so far are camp retreats in California, such as those around Russian River and Gualala.

 **As amazing the internet is for communication, few things in life compare to spending long evening hours with good company in thoughtful conversation.
-Life is short and I intend to have many more of such evenings.**
+Life is short and I intend to have many more such evenings.**

 #### Related